zwp88/embabel-agent-examples/README.md

 4. Try different logging themes to make development more fun!

 ### **Spring Developer?**
-1. Examine the **Movie Finder** for advanced Spring patterns
-2. Look at the configuration classes and repository integration
+1. Look at the configuration classes and repository integration
-3. Study the domain model design and service composition
+2. Study the domain model design and service composition
-4. Explore the different application modes and Maven profiles
+3. Explore the different application modes and Maven profiles
-5. See how themes and MCP clients are configured
+4. See how themes and MCP clients are configured

 ### **Kotlin Enthusiast?**
-1. Start with **Movie Finder** for advanced Kotlin features
-2. Progress to **Researcher** for multi-model patterns
+1. Progress to **Researcher** for multi-model patterns
-3. Explore **Fact Checker** for functional DSL approaches
+2. Explore **Fact Checker** for functional DSL approaches

 ### **AI/ML Developer?**
 1. Study prompt engineering techniques in any example